 - Your home has damaged building materials?

-In both these cases you will be playing safe if you have samples taken by a trained professional to identify if you have a problem, with Asbestos containing materials, or more importantly, not.
+In any situation, you are better off calling a trained professional to identify if you have a problem with Asbestos Containing Materials, or more importantly, not.

 Avoid a conflict of interest.